bwoodsend/polycotylus/docs/source/example-library.rst

     /usr/include/brotli/decode.h   brotli-dev          edge                main                x86_64
     ...

-The package we're looking for is called ``brotli-dev``.
-If you're familiar with Linux package managers, you probably already knew of the convention for putting headers for C libraries in a package called ``${library}-dev`` or ``${library}-devel``.
-Now that we know the package, we need to declare it as the correct kind of dependency. ``brotli-dev`` is only required at build time and it's an Alpine system package so the correct category is `dependencies.build.$distribution`.
+The package we're looking for is called ``brotli-dev`` (which you might have guessed if you're familiar with UNIX packaging conventions).
+Now that we know the package, we need to declare it as the correct kind of dependency.
+``brotli-dev`` is only required at build time and it's an Alpine system package so the correct category is `dependencies.build.$distribution`.
 Add that to the `polycotylus.yaml` and rebuild.
 I'm going to spoil the surprise and tell you that the next build error will be the same but for ``Python.h`` whose package is ``python3-dev`` so that needs to go in too:

 .. code-block:: yaml